ssssss98/Waste/README.md

 # Waste
-The code and the datasets will be updated later.
+The code and dataset will be uploaded later.